+To ensure product integrity, our standard shipping days are Monday to Wednesday.
 All of our CRYOcheck products are packaged on dry ice in Styrofoam boxes and couriered overnight.
 We include a temperature indicator tag in each shipment to ensure that the temperature in the shipping container has not risen to a level that could compromise the products.
 We also carefully track all shipments while in transit and notify you once your order has arrived.

 - 2.63 x 2.19 x 3.06 inches

 - 6.7 x 5.6 x 7.8 cm